 "We have never before seen a pandemic sparked by a coronavirus.
 And we have never before seen a pandemic that can be controlled at the same time," he said.
 "WHO has been in full response mode since we were notified of the first cases."

 WHO described Italy and Iran as the new front lines in the fight to stop the virus since it was first detected in Wuhan, China in late December.
 “They’re suffering, but I guarantee you other countries will be in that situation soon,” said Dr. Mike Ryan, WHO’s emergencies chief.

 However, Ryan said the United Nations health agency took a while to come around to the idea that the global coronavirus outbreak should be called a pandemic partly because of a perceived risk that governments and people might "use it as an excuse to give up.”

 On the contrary, WHO said the designation was meant to wake people up to the grave risks.
 For days now, the agency has been calling on nations to take urgent and aggressive action, Tedros said, and "all countries can still change the course of this pandemic.
 If countries detect, test, treat, isolate, trace and mobilize their people in the response."

 Second pandemic of the 21st century

 The H1N1 influenza, or swine flu, was the first pandemic of the 21st century, infecting 1-in-5 people worldwide a decade ago.
-It also was the first pandemic for which many of WHO’s 194 member nations had developed comprehensive pandemic describing the public health measures to be taken to reduce illness and fatalities, according to the U.N. agency.
+It also was the first pandemic for which many of WHO's 194 member nations developed comprehensive public health measures to reduce illness and fatalities, according to the U.N. health agency.

-And for the first time, a vaccine was developed, produced and used in multiple countries during the first year of that pandemic.
+A vaccine was developed, produced and used in multiple countries during the first year of that pandemic.
 But while most cases of pandemic H1N1 were mild, globally it caused an estimated death toll of between 151,700 to 575,400.
-That outbreak was declared a pandemic in June 2009 and generally thought to be ended by August 2010.
+It was declared a pandemic in June 2009, and generally thought to be ended by August 2010.